 Mobile websites with Speed optimization overshadows Desktop

 Mobile is the future.
 Adopting mobile devices is a practice that is increasing at an incredible pace.
 The reason is that mobile is about to encompass the entire human race.
-In 2017, there were 2.32 billion subscriptions to smartphones.
+By 2022, it is predicted that there will be 6.64 billion subscriptions to smartphones.
 This growing practice of mobile adoption is disturbing online businesses.
-This is probably the businesses that are not adopting mobile internet marketing.
+These are probably the businesses that are not adopting mobile internet marketing.

 To enjoy success in the business, online businesses need to adopt a mobile-first approach.
-This helps to reach the millions of mobile subscribers.
-For those organizations that aim to reach this massive mobile population, will get unimaginable awards very soon.
+This helps to reach millions of mobile subscribers.
+Those organizations that aim to reach this massive mobile population, will get unimaginable awards very soon.

 Image source: Stone Temple

-Business should not follow the strategy of going mobile friendly and miss vital steps.
-When they do, they fail to reach the millions of mobile users.
-The gap that occurs is a result of unresponsive and underperforming mobile websites.
+Business should not follow the strategy of going mobile-friendly and miss vital steps.
+When they do, they fail to reach millions of mobile users.
+The gap that occurs as a result of unresponsive and underperforming mobile websites.

 Mobile vs. desktop – Why it matters?

 It matters because everyone has a mobile.
 There is a mobile space in the market, and it is very competitive.
 In 2014, the competition was so intense that the CEO of Yahoo called it the ‘tipping point’ for the internet.
 We live every day proving this title right.
-Statistics from Similar Web as of 2017 showed that, out of 77 billion website visits, mobile contributed 50% of the traffic.
-Every day, these mobile users browse for an average of 1.4 hours.
+Reach and Traffic data from Statista showed that in Q1 2021, mobile devices accounted for 54.8% of global website traffic, constantly hovering around the 50% mark since early 2017.

 Below are a few statistics that you need to know.